Metoprolol-tartrate: 7 things you should know

 Metoprolol tartrate is a selective beta-blocker used in the treatment of certain heart conditions.
 It is short-acting; therefore, it needs to be dosed several times a day.
 Metoprolol tartrate is not interchangeable with metoprolol succinate.
 Metoprolol tartrate should not be stopped abruptly.

 - Take tablets at the same time each day.

 - Food can affect absorption.
-Take tablets with or immediately following food.
+Take tablets with or immediately after food.